 - .NET Framework 4.5.2 and above

 - 1Gb of free HDD space and above

 - 1Gb of free RAM space and above

-Aplication licensing is builded around license keys.
-You can got license key on website and activate it in downloaded application.
-Also, you can got demo key.
+Aplication licensing is built around license keys.
+You can get a key on the website and activate it in the downloaded application.
+Also, you can get demo key.

 Note that the license keys are bound to the current dates.
 The activation of the key is performed at the moment of purchase.
 Thus, the license validity period is calculated from the moment of key purchase, not from the moment of its activation in the application.

 When the license key have been expired, application will be blocked for scraping.

 Please note that the application may contact the website to verify the authenticity of your license key.
 Also, each license key has a limit of 3 activations.
 If for any reason you have reached the limit, but believe that the restriction was unfairly imposed – please contact us to correct the problem.